kaslr/empty_read-poison_null_byte/README.md

 The application maintains a list of users in a global array.
 This array is used to access user information.
 Users provide the index into this array at creation time, which is then used to access their information.

 Upon analyzing the functions, I observed that proper pointer arithmetic was employed.
 When a user was deleted, their position in the global array, which holds pointers to the user structures, was zeroed out.
-This ensured that we couldn't access deleted user pointers, thereby preventing access to freed memory and avoiding any use-after-free situations.
+This ensured that we couldnʼt access deleted user pointers, thereby preventing access to freed memory and avoiding any use-after-free situations.

 After a deep analysis of the user creation function, I noticed that we couldnʼt create an email with a length greater than 512 bytes.
 Additionally, the maximum number of users in the user list was limited to 10, making the highest index 9.
 All user input emails were also terminated with a null byte at the end.
 This was the vulnerable part of the code.
 The bug was present in both the user creation and editing functions.